-Toggl allows you to group your data in various categories (projects, clients, tags, etc).
+Toggl Track allows you to group your data in various categories (projects, clients, tags, etc).
 It's worth pointing out that the "names" of these structures are totally arbitrary terms.
 Anything can be a client and anything can be a project.
 If you don't have a need for both clients and projects, just use projects.
 There is nothing preventing you from naming your project "Client McClient".

 Data hierarchy from top to bottom

 Can be associated with multiple projects.
 Can't be directly associated with time entries.